• Skip to primary navigation

 Open Windows Services Using Run Command

-On the Services screen, right-click on Print Spooler and click on the Restart option.
+3. On the Services screen, right-click on Print Spooler and select the required (Stop, Restart or Start) option.

 Restart Print Spooler Service